SoftMatterLab24/lammps/doc/src/bond_bpm_prony.rst

 the bond type to 0 such that forces are no longer computed.

 An additional damping force is applied to the bonded particles.
-This forces is proportional to the difference in the normal velocity of particles using a similar construction as dissipative particle dynamics :ref:`(Groot) <Groot4>`:
+This force is proportional to the difference in the normal velocity of particles using a similar construction as dissipative particle dynamics :ref:`(Groot) <Groot4>`: